Council Approved Dropped Kerb Contractors

 • The incline from your property to the road must not be too steep.

-• Finally, you as the homeowner must agree to the kerb being dropped; as an example, a renter can not apply on their landlord’s behalf.
+• Finally, you as the homeowner must consent to the kerb being dropped; for instance, a renter can not apply on their landlord’s behalf.

 We cover all these local areas and lots more- Skegby & Stanton Hill, Teversal, Fackley, Dalestorth, New Cross, Sutton in Ashfield, Sutton Forest Side, Dunsill, Huthwaite, Commonside